ndelecro/nx-os-programmability/NX-SDK/ECMP_Monitoring/README.md

     snsr-grp 1 sample-interval 10000
 ```

 You can use the HTTP streaming telemetry collector provided on https://github.com/ndelecro/Nexus-9K-Programmability/tree/master/Streaming_Telemetry/HTTP_Transport.
-Start it:
+Start it on your telemetry server:
 ```
 server# python http_receiver.py -vv -l 0
+Starting httpd on port 5000... verbose           = True more verbose      = True verbose print len = 0 (0 is unlimited)
 ```

 Verify that the connection to the collector is successful: